AusDTO/gov-au-ui-kit/README.md

 ## Development

 We provide the scss files directly in `assets/sass`.

-We also have a build process for the development of the framework which uses node.
+We also have a build process for the development of the framework which uses gulp on node.js.

+There is sass-lint validation which can also be [integrated in many text editors and IDEs](https://github.com/sasstools/sass-lint#ide-integration)

+Contibutors should be familar with the [Contributor Code of Conduct](https://github.com/AusDTO/gov-au-ui-kit/blob/master/code_of_conduct.md) and [Block Element Modifier conventions](http://getbem.com/)

 ### Dependencies